New Orleans Film Festival

-The New Orleans Film Festival is an annual film festival organized by the nonprofit organization New Orleans Film Society, a film society founded in 1989.
-The festival has been held since the society's inception.
-The festival takes place in mid-October.
-The festival, nicknamed "Cannes on the Mississippi", features national and international feature films and short films.
+The New Orleans Film Festival is an annual film festival organized by the non-profit organization New Orleans Film Society, a film society founded in 1989.
+The festival has been held since the society's inception and takes place in October.
+It has been nicknamed "Cannes on the Mississippi", and features national and international feature films and short films.

 The festival had one off-year when New Orleans suffered the effects of Hurricane Katrina in 2005.
+As of 2018, the festival had grown into an internationally respected annual event that attracts 20–25,000 people, 400+ filmmakers, and 240 films.